Lucas Lucco

-Lucas Corrêa de Oliveira, better known by his stage name Lucas Lucco (born April 4, 1991), is a Brazilian singer, songwriter, and actor.
-He is married to model Lorena Carvalho Lucco.
+Lucas Corrêa de Oliveira, also known by his stage name Lucas Lucco (born April 4, 1991), is a Brazilian singer, songwriter, and actor.
 He works occasionally as a model, scriptwriter, and director of his own music videos.
 He has participated in the Brazilian dance competition Dança dos Famosos segment on the TV show Domingão do Faustão and as a reporter for a day on the satirical TV show CQC.
-In late 2015, he attended a CrossFit championship in Barra da Tijuca, Rio de Janeiro, called P9 Games.

-Biography and career
+Biography

-Lucas was born in Patrocínio, Minas Gerais, the son of radio broadcaster Paulo Roberto de Oliveira and Karina Luiza Corrêa de Oliveira, brother of Leandro Corrêa de Oliveira, a DJ.
-Lucas started singing and learning to play guitar at 10 years old.
-He created his first composition at age 11 called "50%".
+Lucas was born in Patrocínio, Minas Gerais, to radio broadcaster Paulo Roberto de Oliveira and Karina Luiza Corrêa de Oliveira.

+Career

+Lucas created his first composition at age 11 called "50%".
 His first performance was also at 11, at a school festival.
 He began working as a 13-year-old as an office boy before moving on to becoming a salesman in a shopping mall in Belo Horizonte.
 Later, he also became a professional model for five years where he came to be known by the name Lucas Corrêa.
 During this time, he made several photographic essays.
 He also worked as a promoter.
 He studied a course on advertising in a college in Patos de Minas, but decided to give it up to dedicate himself to his career.
 He was also part of a trio sertanejo called "Skypiras".

-According to the singer, he finds inspiration for his compositions through the routine of people.
-He says his goal is to write songs with themes that everyone can relate to.
-He cites several artists of the sertanejo music as his influences, with his top two being Zezé Di Camargo & Luciano and Jorge & Mateus.
+According to Lucas he got influenced by several artists of the sertanejo music, with his top two being Zezé Di Camargo & Luciano and Jorge & Mateus.
 Due to the similarity in some songs and visuals, Lucas tends to gain many comparisons with Gusttavo Lima.
-Lucco's artistic name is the junction of three letters of his name with two of his last name: LUC = Lucas, C = Corrêa, O = Oliveira.
+His artistic name is the junction of three letters of his name with two of his last name: LUC = Lucas, C = Corrêa, O = Oliveira.